mapbender/mapbender-documentation/en/customization/yaml.rst

 Mapbender mobile
 ----------------

-For a mobile template on smatphones and tablets.
+For a mobile template on smartphones and tablets.

 Following functions are pre-implemented: